GosuStely/java-chat-room/doc/protocol.md

 | 9000       | User is not logged in |

 # 8. Send private message from a client to another client
+This section describes how a client can send a private message to another client.
 ## 8.1.
 Happy flow

-C1 sends a private message request to the server, specifying the recipient's username (C2) and the message content
+Client 1 sends a private message request to the server, specifying the recipient's username(Client 2) and the message content:

 ```
 C1 -> S: PRIVATE_MSG_REQ {"receiver":"<C2_username>", "message":"<message>"}
 S -> C1: PRIVATE_MSG_RESP {"status":"OK"}
 ```

-Client B receives the private message as follows:
+The recipient (Client 2) receives the private message as follows:

 ```
 S -> C2: PRIVATE_MSG {"sender":"<C1_username>", "message":"<message>"}
 ```

 ## 8.2.
 Unhappy flow
+If an error occurs, the server responds with an error code:
 ```
 S -> C1: PRIVATE_MSG_RESP {"status":"ERROR", "code":<error code>}
 ```